On some subclasses of circular-arc catch digraphs

-Intersection graphs have many significant uses in real world situational problems.
-Owing to its numerous applications in the field of network science various types of intersection graphs were invented to model different types of geometric objects.
-Most popular among them is the class of interval graphs.
-In 1984 Mahera \cite{Maehera} proposed a similar concept for digraphs, known as {\em catch digraphs}.
-A {\em catch digraph} of $F$ is a digraph $G=(V,E)$ in which $uv\in E$ if and only if $u\neq v$ and $p_{v}\in S_{u}$ where $F=\Set{(S_{u},p_{u})}{u\in V}$ is a family of pointed sets (a set with a point within it) in a Euclidean space.
-The digraph $G$ is said to be {\em represented} by $F$.
-Continuation to this study {\em interval catch digraphs} was introduced by Prisner \cite{Prisner} in 1989 where $S_{u}$ is represented by an interval $I_{u}$ in the real line.
-He characterized interval catch digraphs in terms of the absence of diasteroidal triples in the digraph. {\em Circular-arc graphs} are another important variation of intersection graphs of arcs around a circle.
+{\em Circular-arc graphs} are another important variation of intersection graphs of arcs around a circle.
 This class of graphs generalizes interval graphs where each vertex is mapped to a circular-arc around a circle so that any two vertices are adjacent if and only if their corresponding circular-arcs intersect.
-In 1970 Tucker \cite{Tucker} first characterized circular-arc graphs by proving circular ones property along columns of the augmented adjacency matrix associated to it.
+In 1971, Tucker \cite{Tucker} first characterized circular-arc graphs by introducing {\em quasi-circular $1$'s property} of the augmented adjacency matrix associated to it.
 In 2003 McConnell \cite{Mc} recognized circular-arc graphs in linear time.
 There are several structural characterizations and recognitions has already been done for circular-arc graphs and many of its subclasses.
-Among them proper circular-arc graphs, unit circular-arc graphs, Helly circular-arc graphs and co-bipartite circular-arc graphs are few to mention, which are all summarised in a recent survey paper by M.C.Lin and J.L.Szwarcfiter \cite{Lin}.
+Among them proper circular-arc graphs, unit circular-arc graphs, helly circular-arc graphs and co-bipartite circular-arc graphs are few to mention, which are all summarised in a recent survey paper by M.C.Lin and J.L.Szwarcfiter \cite{Lin}.
 Circular-arc graphs have obtained considerable attention for its beautiful structural properties and diverse applications in areas such as genetics, traffic control and many others.
-To know more details on of circular-arc graphs one may see books by Golumbic \cite{G} and by Roberts \cite{Roberts} respectively.
+To know more about circular-arc graphs one may see books by Golumbic \cite{G} and by Roberts \cite{Roberts} respectively.
 Also see \cite{Con, Hubert, Robert2, Stahl, Stou, Ste, Tuck, Tuc, Tu, T} for applications.
 Among digraphs, the {\em oriented graphs} are the ones that contain no directed cycle of length $2$, that is for every pair of vertices $u,v$, at most one of $u\rightarrow v$ ($uv\in E$) or $v\rightarrow u$ ($vu\in E$) may occur in an oriented graph $G=(V,E)$.
 Although characterization, polynomial time recognition and many other combinatorial problems \cite{ Prisner1} of interval catch digraphs are already done many years ago, but no significant combinatorial result such as forbidden subdigraph characterization, have been found so far for oriented catch digraphs.